Krishnachakri/Task-Management-System/README.md

 - JWT tokens expire after 7 days
 - Passwords must be at least 6 characters long
 - Usernames must be at least 3 characters long
-- To test admin features quickly, log in with `admin` / `admin@123` or use the Admin Panel/helper script to promote any user
+- The first registered user should be manually set to admin for testing admin features

 ## 🔒 Security Features